bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 ~~~~~~~~~~~~~~~~~~~

 You can use notebook widgets, known as `interactors`_, to update
 Bokeh plots.
-The key to doing this is the |push_notebook| function.
+Display the plot with ``show(p)`` and mutate its models in the
-The update callback for the interactors calls this function
+interactor callback.
+The returned handle synchronizes those changes automatically.
-to update the plot from widget values.
 See a screenshot of the
-:bokeh-tree:`examples/output/jupyter/push_notebook/Jupyter Interactors.ipynb` example
+:bokeh-tree:`examples/output/jupyter/live/Jupyter Interactors.ipynb` example
 notebook below:

 .. image:: /_images/notebook_interactors.png